Developing confident, respectful

 Wellsway’s practices aim to support staff health and minimise the harm from stress and to create a school ethos where all staff feel valued, with respect, empathy and honesty forming the cornerstones of all school relationships.

-Leaders at all levels take wellbeing seriously: staff wellbeing is an area on the school improvement plan and staff voice is regularly considered alongside the work of the staff wellbeing committee which meets every term and has representation from the whole staff body.
-The committee agrees its own agenda, minutes are published and key points are highlighted to staff in the staff bulletin.
+Leaders at all levels take wellbeing seriously: staff wellbeing is an area on the school improvement plan and an item at our weekly senior leadership team meeting.
+Staff voice is regularly considered alongside the work of the staff wellbeing group which meets every six weeks and has representation from the whole staff body.
+The group agrees its own agenda, minutes are published and key points are highlighted to staff in the staff bulletin.
 The group organises staff social events and a staff fund for gifts and cards.

 We invest in staff welfare through:

 We encourage and invest in staff health and fitness through: